MaZe3D/CantStop/README.md

 protected: // "protected:" after "public:" (if there is something protected) →   uint8_t m_protectedInteger; // leading "m_" for protected AND private member variables

-private:// "private:" after "protected:" (if there is something private) →   int32_t m_privateSigned32BitInteger;
+private: // "private:" after "protected:" (if there is something private) →   int32_t m_privateSigned32BitInteger;

 };